jan-grimo/inorgmol/notes.md

 # To do

+- Finish making shape list dynamic
+  - [x] Remove final static members
+  - [ ] Remove name enum in favor of string name
+  - [ ] Figure out what to do about the global list of shapes (locked after first use? how to customize elements?) how are properties cached?
 - Generalize refinement over floating-point types
+  - Missing: `refine<F: UsableFloat>`: Maybe needs a PR with argmin?
 - Documentation (deny undocumented and work through all)
 - Check shape analysis methods (e.g. rotation finding, superposable vertex sets, tetrahedra, etc.)